CarmineOptions/derisk-solana/README.md

 #### `/v1/parsed-transactions`

 Query parameters:
- - `limit` - number of last blocks from which parsed transactions should be retrieved
+ - `start_time` - start time in unix timestamp format
+ - `end_time` - end time in unix timestamp format
  - `protocol` - name of the protocol

-Returns an array of parsed transactions within block range for the given protocol.
+Returns an array of parsed transactions within time range for the given protocol.

 #### `/v1/liquidity`